 The Conversations with Your OB/Midwife

-- Make it clear to your doctor or midwife that it's important to you to avoid induction until it is either medically indicated or you reach postterm.
-They can't make you do anything you don't want to do or feel is important for you to do.
-Make it clear that you've reviewed the relative risk to your baby, and considering your excellent health during this pregnancy and your baby's healthy state, that you feel confident in waiting.
+- Make it clear to your provider that you want to avoid induction unless it is medically indicated or you reach postterm.
+They can't make you do anything you don't want to do, and it's unethical for them to coerce you.
+Make it clear that you've reviewed the relative and absolute risk to your baby, and considering your excellent health during this pregnancy and your baby's healthy state, that you feel confident in waiting.
 It's useful to remember the ACOG definition of term and postterm.
 Postterm doesn't begin until 42 weeks.
 So, you're not postterm until 42 weeks.
 And so, without medical indication, why induce before 42 weeks?

 What You Can do to Get Labor Going